Peakboard/peakboard-templates.github.io/_templates/Initial-Peakboard-Box-Screen/en.md

 ---
 layout: article
-title: initial Peakboard Box screen
+title: Initial Peakboard Box screen
 description:
   -  This template is displayed with a new Peakboard Box.
 It leads through the first steps to connect the Peakboard Box with the Peakboard Designer.
 The WiFi for the box can be set up using a mouse or a touch screen.
 lang: en